Computational topology: Algorithmic 3-manifold theory

 At present the JSJ decomposition has not been implemented algorithmically in computer software.
 Neither has the compression-body decomposition.
 There are some very popular and successful heuristics, such as SnapPea which has much success computing approximate hyperbolic structures on triangulated 3-manifolds.
-It is known that the full classification of 3-manifolds can be done algorithmically.
+It is known that the full classification of 3-manifolds can be done algorithmically, in fact, it is known that deciding whether two closed, oriented 3-manifolds given by triangulations (simplicial complexes) are equivalent (homeomorphic) is elementary recursive.
+This generalizes the result on 3-sphere recognition.